mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/01-intro/index.md

 //       ^|
 ```

-## #1 Goal for this course

-> By the end of this course, **I want you to have a rock solid mental model that will serve well for years**

 ## Workshop Setup

 As long as you can access the following websites, you should require no further setup :tada: